There's more to see beyond Carlsbad National Park.

 Use Carlsbad, N.M., just 18 miles away, as your base to explore Carlsbad Caverns, as well as Guadalupe Mountains National Park, 40 miles across the New Mexican/Texas border.
 Because of its mineral springs, the city was named after the famous Karlsbad spa in Bohemia (now Czech Republic).

-Today, frolic in the calm water of the Pecos River when you rent kayaks or stand-up paddleboards and paddle up and down this dammed waterway.
-Or head to Sitting Bull Falls Recreation Area an hour away.
-Relax in refreshing natural pools and then eat lunch near a 150-foot waterfall.
+Today, frolic in the calm water of the Pecos River when you rent kayaks or stand-up paddleboards and paddle up and down.
+Or, stroll along nearly five-miles of paved trails along the beautiful shores.